rxi/lume/README.md

 ```

 ### lume.push(t, ...)
-Pushes all the given values to the end of the table `t` and returns the values.
+Pushes all the given values to the end of the table `t` and returns the pushed
+values.
+Nil values are ignored.
 ```lua
 local t = { 1, 2, 3 }
 lume.push(t, 4, 5) -- `t` becomes { 1, 2, 3, 4, 5 }